In DR Congo, A Pioneering Doctor Fights Ebola And Coronavirus - UrduPoint

 Yet this is exactly the mission that Dr. Jean-Jacques Muyembe has taken upon himself, and at the age of 78.

-One of the world's most celebrated virologists, Muyembe is hoping to see victory on Monday after a 20-month campaign against Ebola -- a disease he helped discover 44 years ago -- as he steers DR Congo's fight against coronavirus.
+One of the world's most celebrated virologists, Muyembe has been leading a 20-month campaign against Ebola -- a disease he helped discover 44 years ago -- and steering DR Congo's fight against coronavirus.

 Muyembe is a "great expert in managing epidemics," says Denis Mukwege, the gynaecologist who co-won the 2018 Nobel Peace for his work in helping women raped in eastern Democratic Republic of Congo.